cosmos/interchain-security/docs/info_for_validators.md

 message MsgAssignConsumerKey {
   // The chain id of the consumer chain to assign a consensus public key to string chain_id;
-  // The validator address on the provider string provider_addr;
+  // The validator's operator address on the provider string provider_addr;
-  // The consensus public key to use on the consumer google.protobuf.Any;
+  // The validator's consensus public key to use on the consumer google.protobuf.Any;
 }
 ```